-Renovation and adaptive re-use of vacant or abandoned non-residential structure (does not have to be historic); or g.
-Located in a Qualified Census Tract h.
+Renovation and adaptive re-use of vacant or abandoned non-residential structure (does not have to be historic); or h.
 Municipal Resources

-Remediation of Brownfield site, such site included on a federal or state list of
+Remediation of Brownfield site, such site included on a federal or state list of brownfield sites and/or has been awarded Brownfield "clean-up" funds by a federal or state agency.

-Points awarded to projects that are located in qualified census tracts (as defined in IRC Section 42(d)(5)(B)(ii) and the development of which contributes to a concerted community revitalization plan.
-(Municipal plan must be provided.))
+Points awarded to projects that are located in qualified census tracts, as defined in § 42(d)(5)(B)(ii) of the Code, and the development of which contributes to a concerted community revitalization plan.
+Municipal plan must be provided.